Key takeaways:

 Common types of SSL certificates include:

-On-going website maintenance
+Ongoing website maintenance

 Even for a small business website, investing in website maintenance is necessary.
 It covers many important areas, and you don’t want to overlook any of them.
-Ongoing maintenance includes:

-- security, plugin, and theme updates
+- Security, plugin, and theme updates

-- search engine optimization (SEO)
+- Search engine optimization (SEO)

-- backup and disaster recovery
+- Backup and disaster recovery

-- performance and uptime monitoring
+- Performance and uptime monitoring

-- accessibility and user testing
+- Accessibility and user testing

-- support and maintenance plans
+- Support and maintenance plans

 Content

 This includes everything from text on your homepage to blog articles, product descriptions, images, and even videos.
 If you’re doing it all yourself using free tools and stock images, you might not spend much at all.
-But hiring professionals will increase the cost—often for good reason.
+But hiring professionals will increase the cost, often for good reason.

 - Copywriting typically costs $19 to $45 per hour, depending on the writer’s expertise.